gottfried-github/e-commerce-react/readme.md

 # Description
 The front end for the [e-commerce project](https://github.com/gottfried-github/e-commerce-app).
-Work in progress, only some admin routes are implemented.
+Work in progress.

+See the website live [here](http://gottfried.chost.com.ua:3000).

 # Overview
 ## App